 D Description Priority UR-DEVICE The game shall be playable on a desktop/laptop.
-UR-MENU The game shall provide the user a main menu which they can use to navigate to different features of the application.
+Shall UR-MENU The game shall provide the user a main menu which they can use to navigate to different features of the application.
 Shall UR-CUSTOMISE The user should be able to personalise their in game character.
 Should UR-WORLD The user shall move their character around a 2D map, appropriately representative of Heslington - The user shall recognise that the map represents Heslington.
 Shall UR-INTERACT The user's character shall interact with objects/buildings within the world to complete tasks.
 Shall UR-TIMED The game shall be timed so that the user plays through a sped up version of a week's worth of university life of the in-game student character.
 The game shall inform the user of the current in-game time.
-Shall UR-INFO The user shall be informed of their character's energy S levels UR-SOUND The game may have music and sound effects.
-UR-SETTINGS The user shall access certain settings.
+Shall UR-INFO The user shall be informed of their character's energy levels Shall UR-SOUND The game may have music and sound effects.
+May UR-SETTINGS The user shall access certain settings.
 Shall UR-SLEEP The user shall replenish their character's energy levels by sleeping.
 Shall UR-ACCESSIBLE The game shall cater to users that are colour blind.
 Shall UR-DESIGN The game shall have a happy/positive aesthetic and vibe.
+Shall UR-SCORE The user shall be informed of the overall score they get compared to all the players at the end of the game Shall UR-ACHIEVEMENTS R-ACHIEVEMENTS The user shall get achievements based on certain streaks of activities done in the game.